Converting your IRA to Gold

 Is it possible that we will see this kind of performance again?
 Perhaps.
 Inflation is currently at 40-year highs and the US is heading into a recession.

-As the rest of the World turns away from the US Dollar and seeks alternatives, physical Gold or a Gold-backed currency is likely to be the first choice.
-Gold has been the premier form of money since 600 BC when both Europe and China issued the first Gold currencies.
+As the World turns away from the US Dollar and seeks alternatives, physical Gold or a Gold-backed currency will likely be the first choice.
+This outcome seems inevitable because Gold has been the premier form of money since 600 BC (2600 years ago) when both Europe and China issued the first Gold currencies.

-If Gold becomes part of a new reserve currency the value (and price in US Dollars) of Gold will rise.
+If Gold becomes part of a new reserve currency or is used to back an existing currency, the value (and price in US Dollars) of Gold will rise.
 If Gold merely maintains its current role, it will continue to hold value and rise in price as the US Dollar loses value.
-That seems like a win-win situation.
+That is a win-win situation.

-Because Gold acts as a store of value it is probably a better Investment than any of the other options we have looked at.
+Because Gold acts as a store of value it is a better Investment than any of the other options we have looked at.
 Stocks, Bonds, and cash are all losing value and the Real Estate bubble shows signs of popping.
-Gold, on the other hand, has always acted as a store of value and there is a real possibility that the yellow metal is about to reestablish its role as the World’s premier money.
+Gold, on the other hand, is holding its value and appears to be reestablishing its role as the World’s premier form of money.

 We can now return to the question we started with, “Does it make sense to convert your existing IRA to Gold?”

 After considering the alternatives, an Investment in Gold makes a lot of sense.
-The only decision to make is how much of your Investment Portfolio you want to place in Precious metals.
+The only decisions that need to be made are how much of your Investment Portfolio to place in Precious metals and how to hold those metals.

-If you have questions you would like answered, you are welcome to reach out to me (use the Contact form).
+If you have questions you would like answered, contact me at bryan @ satoritraders.com.
 I can’t give you financial advice but I would be happy to answer your questions about Precious metals and self-directed IRAs.

 In the rest of this webpage we'll answer the second question, “How do I convert my existing IRA to Gold?”
 We'll also provide some background information on self-directed Precious metals IRAs and give some tips on how to find the best Gold IRA Investment.